-Countries like the UK have an extensive network of double taxation treaties to ensure that taxpayers aren’t forking out twice on the same portion of the money.
-Just be aware of where you are obliged to pay tax, on what, and keep an eye on your outgoings.
+Countries like the UK have an extensive network of double taxation treaties to ensure taxpayers aren’t forking twice on the same portion of the money.
+So be aware of where you are obliged to pay tax and on what, and keep an eye on your outgoings.

-Another way that you may fall into the trap of paying too much is by failing to claim the appropriate deductions.
-You should do intensive research to see what deductions you can claim back.
+Another way you may fall into the trap of paying too much is by failing to claim the appropriate deductions.
+Again, it would help if you did intensive research to determine what deductions you can claim.

-Expenses like using a portion of your home as an office can be deducted, alongside any utilities and home repairs that need to pay for in order for you to carry out business properly.
-Insurance costs and interest paid on business accounts, as well as shipment and packaging expenses, are all tax-deductible.
+Expenses like using a portion of your home as an office can be deducted, alongside any utilities and home repairs that need to pay for for you to carry out business properly.
+In addition, insurance costs and interest paid on business accounts, as well as shipment and packaging expenses, are all tax-deductible.

 Make sure you don’t pay out more than you need to, or you risk falling into this third pitfall!